My Garden - Before And After

 That makes it a challenging little microclimate for experimenting and learning.

-So that October I planted 2 apple trees, 2 pears, and 2 cherries.
+So that fall, I planted 2 apple trees, 2 pears, and 2 cherries.

 And since I only visit every month or two, I needed to set it up so it largely takes care of itself.

-I built a big sheet mulch over the whole area, which looked like the first photo above.
+I built a big sheet mulch over the whole area, which looked like the photo above.